maryammouzarani2024/python-samples/djangoSamples/eCommerce/readme.txt

-This is complete example of the back-end of an online store.
+This is a complete example of the back-end of an online store.
 The APIs are implemented using django rest framework.